Home

 If no information is available from the seller, you may be able to get the serial number off of the scooter and call the manufacturer to find out when the unit was placed in service.

-Compare used mobility scooters of the same type to get a general idea of the price on similar models for sale.
+If possible, compare used mobility scooters of the same type to get a general idea of the price on similar models for sale.
 Just because a scooter is cheap, does not mean it is a good deal.
 It may just mean it is worn out an may require costly repairs.

 About Cheap Mobility Scooters